samuelstevens/biobench/examples.md

 ## Just One Model

 Suppose you only want to run the SigLIP SO400M ViT from Open CLIP, but you want to run it on all tasks.
-Since that model is a checkpoint in Open CLIP, we can use the `biobench.third_party_model.OpenCLIP` class to load the checkpoint.
+Since that model is a checkpoint in Open CLIP, we can use the `biobench.third_party_models.OpenClip` class to load the checkpoint.

 ```sh
 CUDA_VISIBLE_DEVICES=4 python benchmark.py \